sharpmachine/whiteantelopestudio.com/wp-content/plugins/seo-ultimate/readme.txt

 	* Easily select autolink destinations using autocomplete textboxes that scour your site's content and taxonomy terms to find the link destination you're looking for.
 	* Autolinks point to the objects themselves, not to their URLs, so if you change the URL of a post or category on your site, the autolinks automatically adjust.
 	* Avoid over-optimization penalties by controlling the maximum number of autolinks added to each post/page, the maximum number of times an anchor is linked per post/page, and/or the maximum number of times a post/page can link to the same destination.
-	* Decide how many times each anchor is linked across your entire site, on a per-link or global basis.
+	* Reduce autolink frequency by a given percentage (globally or per-link) with the frequency dampener feature.
+(Useful for large sites.)
 	* Choose whether or not posts can link to themselves and/or to the current URL with a few simple checkboxes.
 	* Apply the nofollow attribute on a per-link basis.
 (Perfect for automatic affiliate links.)
 	* Exclude specific posts/pages from having links added to them, if desired (e.g. contact pages, the homepage, etc.).